FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 Try navigating to http://localhost:9000/login.
 If everything is correct, you will see an `invalid_client` error.
 Yes, your code is working fine, no need to recheck.

 If you take another look at `login.js`, you will find that `REDIRECT_URI` is set to the value of `http://localhost:9000/oauth-callback` in our `.env` file.
 But we haven't actually created that route yet.
 So this error makes sense.
-We're actually logged in because we signed into the FusionAuth dashboard during our setup of FusionAuth.
+We're logged in because we signed into the FusionAuth dashboard during our setup of FusionAuth.

 If you were using a new browser or an incognito window, you might see the login screen instead: